2024 San Luis Valley Rural Philanthropy Days Workshops and Speakers

 Presenters:

-Mara Hsu, Professional Research Assistant, Rocky Moutain Prevention Research Center (RMPRC)
+Marlayna Martinez, San Luis Valley Community Research Liaison, Professional Research Assistant, Colorado Clinical and Translational Sciences Institute (CCTSI), Rocky Moutain Prevention Research Center (RMPRC)

 Sherri Valdez, CEO, Early Childhood Council of the SLV